moloxiao/shanblog/content/posts/understanding-it-consultant-levels.md

 tags = ["ICT"]
 description = "Understanding IT Consultant Levels: A Breakdown with AWS, Microsoft, and Google Certifications"
 +++
 This grading system isn't just about technical skills.
 An experienced software engineer might be able to reach L4 level in just a week, and a top computer science graduate could do the same.
+If our goal is to help more people achieve their objectives, this will require a diverse set of skills.

 Here are the different dimensions at each level :
 | **Level** | **Technical Skills** | **Project Management & Leadership** | **Problem Solving & Decision Making** | **Communication & Client Interaction** | **Strategic Planning & Architecture** |